 Major ISPs Can Be Unreliable

 Major ISPs have a huge advantage: They’re hard to compete with on pricing, and they know it.
 Unfortunately, this can result in lackluster customer service, lack of urgency, and an overall apathetic attitude to the problems they’re supposed to be solving.

 - You were promised a firm installation date when you signed a contract.
 The day of installation rolls around and… whoops.
 They can’t service you as promised.
 Now, your field personnel can’t use their tech, and the only response you get from your provider is “Oops.
 Our bad.”

 - The ISP has a termination point not even 100 feet from your job trailer, but they want to charge thousands of dollars just to drag that line over and hook it up.

 - Your service is installed, but your speed is so slow, your workers can’t get anything done.
 Or your site repeatedly experiences major service outages.

 These problems are part of why the industry is hesitant to digitize.
 When you spend more time frustrated and disconnected, the tech you’ve invested in suddenly seems like a hinderance rather than an asset.

 It can feel maddening, but we’ve got good news: There’s a better way to connect.

 CCR’s Telecom Services: Your Turn-Key Solution

-You need a provider who knows how to increase your revenue, manage your risk, reduce your costs, and boost your productivity.
+You need a connectivity provider who can increase your revenue, manage your risk, reduce your costs, and boost your productivity.
 A provider who takes the worry of connectivity out of your hands so you can focus on larger goals is the better alternative to major ISPs.
-You need a team who can set up your connectivity in accordance with your project schedule.
+You need a team that can set up your connectivity in accordance with your project schedule.
 You need an end-to-end solution for managing jobsite connectivity.